Oliver-Redeyoff/rl-project/docker-stuff/instructions.md

-Last line (starting with `CMD`) is the command that will be run This is annoying as the docker needs to be rebuilt on command change You can change this to `CMD /bin/bash` in order to get a bash prompt In future I want to fix this but I am lazy
+Last line (starting with `CMD`) is the command that will be run This is annoying as the docker needs to be rebuilt on command change You can change this to `CMD /bin/bash` in order to get a bash prompt

 ## On the cluster (weatherwax.cs.bath.ac.uk)